felipeln/myStudy/docs/02-git.md

 &nbsp;

-- Used to save the current tracked files version as a register on the version history.
+- Used to save the current tracked files version as a snapshot register on the version history.

 ```git
 git commit -m “commit message”